DoudouLinux DoudouLinux

 • write articles for online magazines or community websites

-• make videos
+• make videos and tutorials

 • help users in one of the CD’s languages